Nick-t-go/hotel_bookmarker/README.md

 - There should be 2 routes home ("/") and a page of the bookmarked hotels ("/bookmarked-hotels").

 ## Extra Credit
-- Hover animations on the Hotel Cards so that hovering on the image animates the height of the caption to shows more information about the hotel (choose anything from the returned data).
+- Hover animation on the Hotel Cards so that hovering on the image animates the height of the caption to show more information about the hotel (choose anything from the returned data).
 - Ability to filter the results by style and atmosphere (please see design for layout)
 - Ability to remove a hotel from your favorites from the "/favorite-hotels" route. (please see design for layout.)
 - Tests